Ten0/serde_avro_fast/README.md

 serde_avro_fast/big     time:   [165.87 ns 166.92 ns 168.09 ns] <- x11 improvement
 ```

-It supports any schema/deserialization target type combination I could think of, including advanced union usage with (or without) enums, as well as proper Option support.
-I would encourage you to test any exotic use-case you have in mind and see if that works.
+It supports any schema/deserialization target type combination that came to mind, including advanced union usage with (or without) enums, as well as proper Option support.
+If you have an exotic use-case in mind, it typically should be supported (if it isn't, feel free to open an issue).

 # Comparison with apache-avro